hacl-bot/hacl-ci/doc/src/organisation.md

-The main workflow for the hacl-star repository is [.github/workflows/nix.yml](https://github.com/hacl-star/hacl-star/blob/main/.github/workflows/nix.yml) It runs on the self-hosted runner to build hacl, monitor the CPU and RAM consumption of the build, and generate tarballs of the products of the build (`hints/` and `dist/`).
+The main workflow for the hacl-star repository is [.github/workflows/nix.yml](https://github.com/hacl-star/hacl-star/blob/main/.github/workflows/nix.yml) It runs on two self-hosted runners to build hacl, monitor the CPU and RAM consumption of the build, and generate tarballs of the products of the build (`hints/` and `dist/`).
 Build products are then made available as GitHub artifacts, attached to each workflow run.